kreppi92/zyngly/README.md

 ## src/views

 * home - main page for your app
-* faucet - airdrops SOL on Testnet and Devnet
+* faucet - airdrops SOL on Testnet and Devnet# zyngly